vadimlee33/vadimlee33/README.md

 # 👋 About Me

-- 👀 I’m interested in AI, Machine Learning and Mobile Development.
+- 👀 Interested in Data Science and Mobile Development
-- 🌱 I’m currently working as a Flutter Mobile Developer
+- 💻 Currently working as a Flutter Mobile Developer
-- 💞️ I’m looking to collaborate on ...
+- 📝 CS Student
-- 📫 How to reach me ...
+- ♟️ Chess player

 # 🗂️ My Projects